tmzh/tmzh.github.io/content/post/2018-04-28-predicting-the-primary-role-of-cricket-player-using-machine-learning-part-2.md

 ```

 ### Confusion Matrix
 A score alone is not a good indicator that our model has performed well.
 We need to review its performance by plotting `Confusion Matrix`.
 It is a simple matrix plot based on known test data with predicted values plotted against the true value.
 The diagonal entries represent correct prediction, rest represents confused values.
-Let us plot Confusin Matrix for our data.
+Let us plot Confusion Matrix for our data.

 ```python
 from sklearn.metrics import confusion_matrix